 The Issuer accepts responsibility for the information contained in this Registration Document.
-To the best of the knowledge and belief of the Issuer (which has taken all reasonable care to ensure that such is the case) the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Issuer the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.